MetOffice/jules/doc/source/namelists/jules_irrig.nml.rst

    :type: logical
    :default: F

    Switch controlling whether the bare soil evaporation from the irrigated and non-irrigated parts of the grid-box (or soil tile) is controlled by the mean soil moisture or the separate irrigated and non-irrigated soil moisture columns.
+Depending on how the irrigation is applied there may be some in-advertent wetting of the bare soil fraction too, if the extent of this is large then it may be better to leave this switch as off.

    Only available when :nml:mem:`l_irrig_dmd` = TRUE (:nml:mem:`irrig_option` = 1 in future release).